ourhimalayas/txt/content/gettr/README.md

 **:arrows_clockwise: miles 已轉發**

+`@harnwell 12/26/2021 5:37 PM (UTC)`

+HBO Vice’s Isobel Yeung (!) tried to get away with deceptively editing an interview with @Miles Guo.
+HBO didn’t expect Guo to have — and release — the unedited original LOL. <br/><br/>Beware CCP shills folks!
+No-one should believe their attempted deflection of #XianVariant either [part 1 of 2]
+> `@stevebannon 12/26/2021 4:10 PM (UTC)`<br/>Miles Guo is smart enough to film his entire interview and put it online to expose the lies and misrepresentations of Vice/HBO — these lies are what we expect from American Media companies that grovel and kowtow to the criminals in Beijing — where the unrelenting exposes the bio weapons lab in Wuhan, the lies of the criminal Fauci, the organ harvesting by CCP elites, the travesty of the Berlin/Genocide Games<br/><br/>Vice/HBO are running dogs for a criminal regime in Beijing that needs to be destroyed for the sake of Laobaixing, the American People and all mankind. <br/><br/>Thank Heaven for Miles Guo <br/><br/>#milesguo @Miles #laobaixing #china #fjb #warroom #freechina #freehongkong #beijing #beijingbiden <br/><br/>https://gettr.com/post/pkexq84603

+---

+**:arrows_clockwise: miles 已轉發**

 `@harnwell 12/24/2021 11:11 AM (UTC)`

 President Xi you are a total failure — and you have clearly lost the Mandate of Heaven.<br/><br/>We are watching your every move…<br/><br/>#XianVariant <br/><br/>https://www.digitalsoldiers.show/xi-and-china-hiding-a-new-variant/